etiennebacher/altdoc/docs/man/init.md

 <code id="use_docute_:_theme">theme</code>
 </td>
 <td>
 Name of the theme to use.
 Default is basic theme.
+This is only available in <code>mkdocs</code>.
 See Details section.
 </td>
 </tr>
 </table>